Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Related work

 To our knowledge, the analysis of HO in previous work mainly focuses on convergence~\cite{franceschi2018bilevel,shaban2019truncated} and unrolling bias~\cite{wu2018understanding} from the optimization perspective.
 The generalization analysis is largely open, which can be dealt with our stability framework in principle.
 In fact, in addition to UD~\cite{franceschi2017forward,franceschi2018bilevel} analyzed in this work, Theorem~\ref{thm:basic_gen} is also a potential tool for HO algorithms discussed above~\cite{bengio2000gradient,pedregosa2016hyperparameter,lorraine2020optimizing,luketina2016scalable,snoek2012practical,kandasamy2019tuning,lorraine2018stochastic,mackay2019self,fu2016drmad,maclaurin2015gradient,shaban2019truncated}, upon which future work can be built.

+\textbf{Bilevel Programming.} The bilevel programming is extensively studied from the perspective of optimization. \cite{ghadimi2018approximation,grazzi2020iteration,ji2021bilevel} analyze the convergence rate of different approximation methods (e.g., UD and implicit gradient) when the inner level problem is strongly convex. \cite{ji2021lower} analyze the complexity lower bounds of bilevel programming when the lower level problem is strongly convex. \cite{ji2020convergence} analyze the convergence rate of bilevel programming under the setting of meta-learning.

-\textbf{Stability.} The stability theory~\cite{bousquet2002stability} builds generalization bound of a learning algorithm by studying its stability w.r.t. changing one data point in the training set.
-It has various extensions. \cite{elisseeff2005stability,hardt2016train} extend the stability for randomized algorithms, upon which the stability of bootstrapping, bagging~\cite{elisseeff2005stability} and SGD~\cite{hardt2016train} are analyzed.
+\textbf{Stability.} The traditional stability theory~\cite{bousquet2002stability} builds generalization bound of a learning algorithm by studying its stability w.r.t. changing one data point in the training set.
+It has various extensions. \cite{elisseeff2005stability,hardt2016train} extend the stability for randomized algorithms. \cite{elisseeff2005stability} focuses on the random perturbations of the cost function. \cite{hardt2016train} focuses on the randomness in SGD and provides generalization bounds in expectation.
+Our bound for UD solved by SGD is also in expectation.
+In such cases, as claimed by~\cite{hardt2016train}, \textit{``high probability bounds are hard to obtain by the fact that SGD is itself randomized, and thus a concentration inequality must be devised to account for both the randomness in the data and in the training algorithm''}.
 The stability notion is also extended to meta-learning~\cite{maurer2005algorithmic,chen2020closer}, where the stability is analyzed w.r.t. changing one meta-dataset to bound the transfer risk on unseen tasks.
 This work differs from previous extensions in that it considers the stability w.r.t. changing one data point in the validation set, which leads to a generalization bound w.r.t. empirical risk on the validation set.